objectionary/jucs/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/objectionary/jucs)](https://hitsofcode.com/view/github/objectionary/jucs)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/objectionary/jucs/blob/master/LICENSE.txt)

-There is a simple [`@ClasspathSource`](https://www.javadoc.io/doc/org.eolang/jucs/latest/org/eolang/jucs/ClasspathSource.html) annotation in this package.
+There is a simple [`@ClasspathSource`][annotation] annotation in this package.
 It may help you turn files, which are available in classpath, into sources of a JUnit5 test method.

 First, add this to your `pom.xml`: